DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-17-needs-behind-fields.md

 ### Salary

 Applicants need to know what salary they’ll get if they choose a salaried course.
-Training providers can’t give this figure – it’s usually based on a national scale that’s not agreed until January.
+Training providers cannot give this figure – it’s usually based on a national scale that’s not agreed until January.
 This field allows providers to give context about the salary without having a figure at hand.

 Applicants need to know when there are no fees to pay.
 When taking a salaried course there are usually (but not always) no fees to pay.
 We prompt providers to either explain their additional fees (eg top-ups) or be explicit when there are no fees.